 Designer Matthew Batista is skilled in experiential design, signage, brand development, and two-dimensional design.
 He brings spaces to life by visualizing and creating highly engaging experiences that communicate brands' strengths and attitude.

-Pam Caperton is a Senior Designer at Asterisk Group.
-Asterisk Group uses the language of design to develop and execute integrated brand experiences that build understanding, activate spaces, inspire action, and engage users in their surroundings.
+Pam Caperton is a Senior Designer at Asterisk.
+Asterisk designs integrated brand experiences that build understanding, inspire action, and engage people with one another and their surroundings.

 This talk, planned out by Phil Garvey and delivered by Tom Esch,Yolanda Partida, and David Middleton,focuses on destination hierarchies and identity research—one of the main issues faced by environmental graphic designers.
 The speakers walk through what makes for successful destination hierarchy research and destination naming.
 A key theme in this podcast is universality—can we achieve it in naming destinations?